 Step 6: Select FAFSA recipients

-The FAFSA requires you to provide a list of 1-10 schools you’d like your FAFSA results sent to.
+Colleges need your FAFSA information to be able to award financial aid.
+You are required to list one school, but you can add up to 10.
+Some states require in-state schools to be listed first for state aid, so check if your state has this requirement!
 These colleges will then use your FAFSA to determine both the type and amount of aid they’ll offer you upon acceptance.
 You can always add schools later, but some schools do create financial aid packages on a rolling basis.
 It’s better to have your FAFSA on file sooner rather than later.
 (Some financial aid award types do run out).

 Step 7: Sign and submit the FAFSA

-One last thing… you must sign your FAFSA application using your FSA ID and hit “submit.”
+One last thing: you must sign your FAFSA application using your FSA ID and hit “submit.”
 You’ll know you’ve successfully submitted your FAFSA once you’ve seen the confirmation page.
 You will also get an email confirmation of your submission.
 If you happen to have a sibling in college who is also a dependent, this confirmation page will allow you to transfer your parents’ info to their FAFSA as well.
-Yay for efficiency!
+Be sure that your parent(s) sign your FAFSA, too!

 If you’re ever stuck on anything FAFSA related, you are not alone!
 Be sure to seek help from your high school counselor, college admissions counselor, or your prospective college’s financial aid office.
 Good luck!